Coldcard/firmware/docs/limitations.md

 - (mk3) we have space for up to 8 M-of-3 wallets, or a single M-of-15 wallet.
 YMMV
 - only a single multisig wallet can be involved in a PSBT; can't sign inputs from two different multisig wallets at the same time.
-- we always store xpubs in BIP32 format, although we can read SLIP132 format (Ypub/Zpub/etc)
+- we always store xpubs in BIP-32 format, although we can read SLIP132 format (Ypub/Zpub/etc)
 - change outputs (indicated with paths, scripts in output section) must correspond to the active multisig wallet, and cannot be used to describe an unrelated (multisig) wallet.
 - derivation path for each cosigner must be known and consistent with PSBT
 - XFP values (fingerprints) MUST be unique for each of the co-signers
 - multisig wallet `name` can only contain printable ASCII characters `range(32, 127)`
+- we support only BIP-67 (sorted multisig) wallets.

 # SIGHASH types